pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

     return idata_ar, idata_preds, AR
 ```

-We will fit this model by specifying priors on the negative trend and the range of the standard deviation.
+We will fit this model by specifying priors on the negative trend and the range of the standard deviation to respect the direction of the data drift.

 ```{code-cell} ipython3
 priors_0 = {